mmistakes/minimal-mistakes/_posts/2021-02-04-idiomatic-error-handling-in-scala.md

 ## 4. Advanced: `Validated`

 There are many data structures in various libraries with certain set goals in mind.
 One of the popular ones is `Validated`, which is part of the Cats library.
+By the way, I [teach](https://rockthejvm.com/p/cats) this here at Rock the JVM.

 Besides doing pretty much everything that Either does, Validated allows us to _accumulate_ errors.
 One obvious use case is online forms that have to meet certain criteria.
 If a user fails those conditions, the form should ideally show the user _all the places_ in which they filled wrong, not just a single error.